+[Availability, conformance & interoperability of telecommunication/ICT equipment

+(Extracts from ToR of Q4/2 for study period 2022-2025, Section 1.i) on conformance and interoperability have been moved below.
+They are shown without change tracks to ease reading.)

 To facilitate safe usage of products and services anywhere in the world, regardless of who is the manufacturer or service provider, it is crucial that products and services be developed in accordance with relevant international standards, regulations and other specifications, and that their compliance be tested.

 Conformity assessment increases the probability of interoperability, i.e. equipment built by different manufacturers being capable of communicating successfully.
 In addition, it helps to ensure that products and services are delivered according to expectations.
 Conformity assessment builds consumer trust and confidence in tested products and consequently strengthens the business environment and, thanks to interoperability, the economy benefits from business stability, scalability and cost reduction of systems, equipment and tariffs.

 To increase the benefits of C&I, many countries have adopted harmonized C&I regimes at both national and bilateral/multilateral level.
 However, some developing countries have not yet done so because of a number of major challenges, such as the lack of appropriate/adequate infrastructure and technology development to be in a position to test or to recognize tested ICT equipment (e.g. accredited laboratories).

+Indicator 5.b.1 – the proportion of individuals who own a mobile telephone, by sex – is one of the seven ICT indicators agreed by the UN General Assembly to measure global progress along the Sustainable Development Goals (A/RES/71/313) and is also an indicator within the ICT Development Index.
+Latest ITU data suggests this indicator rests at 81% of men and 75% of women worldwide, with notable disparities by geographic region and by gender (ITU, 2023).

+Several factors relate to the availability of mobile devices across the globe.
+The policies and regulations adopted by ITU Member States around conformance and interoperability, counterfeits, device theft, and e-waste management each have an influential impact on the ultimate price that consumers pay for the devices they use.
+In addition, barriers such as gender norms can impede also limit the availability of mobile devices and ultimately our collective attainment of the ICT-related Sustainable Development Goals.

+]

+Human exposure to electromagnetic fields

+(Section 1 from ToR of Q7/2 for study period 2022-2025 on EMF has moved below.
+It is shown without change tracks to ease reading.)

 With the advent of the wireless technologies, human exposure to electromagnetic fields (EMF) raised public concerns.
 The importance of developing strategies and guidance concerning human exposure to EMF has been well discussed.
 Over the study cycle from 2018 to 2021, under study Question 7/2 Study Group 2 of the ITU Telecommunication Development Sector (ITU-D) has studied science-based policies, guidelines, national experiences and assessments of human exposure to radio-frequency EMF (RF-EMF).
 New versions of EMF standards have also been published during the study cycles: in March 2020, the International Commission on Non-Ionizing Radiation Protection (ICNIRP) published an update to the ICNIRP (1998) Guidelines.
 The Institute of Electrical and Electronics Engineers (IEEE) also published the updated C95.1-2019 in October 2019.
 The ICNIRP and IEEE limits are largely harmonized, and the power density limits for whole-body exposure to continuous fields are identical above 30 MHz.